 Putting a bottle in your toilet tank is very easy and it can save you at least 5 gallons (19 liters) of water each day!
 Don’t worry, your toilet will still be flushing efficiently.

-8 – Make the switch to a dual-flush toilet
+8 – Make the switch to a dual-flush valve on your toilets

 If you want to save even more water in your toilets, reconsider your old flushing system.

-Switching to a dual-flush toilet will allow you to choose how much water you want to flush.
+Installing a dual-flush valve on your toilets will allow you to choose how much water you want to flush.

 For instance, you will want to use more water to flush solid waste and less for liquid waste.
 You only need to press the correct button.
 Easy, right?

 9 – Reconsider how often you do laundry

 Do you need to wash your jeans after every use?
 Probably not!
 I find that many people wash all their clothes after every use when it is not necessary.

 I recommend that you wash your clothes when they are dirty or smelly, and if you can, not after each use.

 Of course, this tip doesn’t apply to underwear and socks, only to regular clothes.

 It will save water and energy as you’ll be doing laundry less often.